All Episodes

 We're delighted he could join us.

-The new book is the debt bomb and we've been talking about this the whole show.
+And we've been talking about this the whole show.

 Answer this one question because I know your time is limited.

-Can you please quantify for us, Senator?
+Can you please quantify for us, senators?

-Well, we're growing at 2.5 percent.
+Well, we're growing at 2.5%.

 That's a million jobs a year.

-Uh so uh this problem is pressing.
+So this problem is pressing.

-It's more urgent than the politicians in Washington want to admit, and and it's also more dangerous for the future of our country than they want to admit.
+It's more urgent than the politicians in Washington want to admit, and it's also more dangerous for the future of our country than they want to admit.

-There's no sacred cows here.
+There's no sacred cause there.

-There's not one problem in front of us we can't solve, but delaying the solutions is a prescription uh for death for us as far as our freedom and our prosperity.
+But delaying the solutions is a prescription for death for us as far as our freedom and our prosperity.

 And we can't wait any longer.